flyinglightspeck/CircularFlightPattern/README.md

 ## Instructions to Run
 Install Python 3.9 with the required libraries.

-To run the simulator, execute the script implement_simu.py.
+To run the simulator, execute the script implement_simu.py, i.e., issue the command `python implement_simu.py` or `python3 implement_simu.py`.
 If using Mac OS, uncomment the line `mpl.use('macosx')` in implement_simu.py.

 The simulator runs either the Shortest Distance (SD) or the Fastest Rendezvous Time (FRT) algorithm.
 Adjust the value `path_policy` in config.py to run FRT (`path_policy=0`) or SD (`path_policy=1`).